-There are many available DSPs that marketers can choose.
-The most popular ones are The Trade Desk, Google Display & Video 360, Adobe, APPNEXUS and Mediamath.
+There are many available DSPs that marketers can choose from.
+The most popular ones are The Trade Desk, Google Display & Video 360, Adobe, APPNEXUS, and Mediamath.
 Each DSP will contain different ad inventories that are effective for various campaigns’ goals.
 Some programmatic traders claim that Google DSP is useful for branding campaigns because it has more targeting features and options.
 In contrast, some found that APPNEXUS is effective for retargeting campaigns.
 For marketers who want a full-funnel platform to manage all the campaigns, both programmatic and outside of programmatic, including CRM, Adobe is the best option.

 How to run programmatic effectively.
 Should you buy programmatic in-house or outsourcing?

 Running programmatic campaigns requires some expertise and experience as the DSPs navigator could be complicated.
 Furthermore, some DSPs will charge platform fees and have requirements to activate the seat to use the DSPs.
 Therefore, if the company does not have a dedicated team for programmatic, it is suggested to outsource with media agencies.
 If the budget for programmatic is not a majority, it is also not recommended to run campaigns in-house since DSPs can have platform fees.
 However, it will be better to have an in-house programmatic team to have all the data and analyze it.